 Accompanying the singers was pianist Dr. Frankie Kelly.
 She has worked with orchestras in multiple cities in and out of the United States.
 A beautiful Schimmel Concert Grand Piano was brought into the church furnished by Forshey Piano for this performance.

-Looking forward, more concert series are planned for June 26th, September 18th, October 21st and sometime in November of 2016.
-The last date will be determined later this year.
+Looking forward, more concert series will follow in June, September, October and sometime in November.
+The last date is to be determined later this year.